Updated: 30th April 2021

 A bee that is not moving may be resting, or may have an internal parasite.
 There may not be any connection between the bee's stationary state and ragged wings.

-Do not 'beat yourself up' - you have done your very best.
-Bumblebees only last a season - only the new queens survive, and they are the ones which mate, then hibernate and create new colonies the following year.
-Usually, the rest of the bumblebee colony dies, and hence it is quite natural that most bumblebees will live only for a few weeks.
+Do not worry - you have done your very best.
+Bumble bees only live for a few weeks - only the new queens survive for longer, and they are the ones which mate, then hibernate and create new colonies the following year.

-Another query I have usually involved a bumblebee with a "deformed wing", and a kindly person who is trying their best to look after it.
+One query I had concerned a bumble bee with a "deformed wing", and a kindly person trying their best to look after it.

 My response was as follows: